ivangeier/Todo-React/README.md

 ## How to Run

 - Clone the project to your computer
-- Go to the file and run the application with the command line
+- Go to the project folder and run the application with the command line

 ```
 yarn start